acryptos/docs.acryptos.com/faq.md

 ### 2. Are the contracts verified?

-* Majority of deployed contracts have [verified and published source codes on BscScan](https://app.acryptos.com/contracts/).
+* Yes, all contracts have [verified and published source codes on BscScan](https://app.acryptos.com/contracts/).

 ### 3. Is the project audited?

-* Not yet since it is quite expensive to get an audit, but it is on our to-do list \(with the help of the treasury/grants\).
+* Yes.
+The project has been audited by [DefiYield](https://defiyield.info/audits) on 28.01.2021.
+Check the [full audit report here](https://defiyield.info/assets/pdf/ACryptoS.pdf).

 ## Fees